jnbaum/SWE6733-Group-1/README.md

 Near Vision (by July 2025)

-Build a working prototype with:
+Build a working product with:

 * Sign-up/login
 * User profile creation and interest questionnaire